“Stay strong through your pain

 bought herself a blue budgie and a bird cage.

-And she named her Ebi
+And she calls her Ebi

-( named after her favorite Japanese food, Ebi Sushi).
+(named after her favorite Japanese food, Ebi Sushi).

 Ebi is the sweetest little thing.